RKeaves/optimizing-qbittorrent/README.md

 If you are not using qBittorrent, there are several other specific guides for other clients and a general guide available titled “Optimizing BitTorrent Clients.”

+> **Tip:** Always verify your changes on a test server before applying them to your main system to prevent unintended disruptions.

 ---

 ## Accessing Options